SkylineCommunications/dataminer-docs/connector-help/connector_help/Amino_A140_STB.md

 #### Main connection

-This driver uses a serial (Telnet) connection and requires the following input during element creation:
+This connector uses a serial (Telnet) connection and requires the following input during element creation:

 SERIAL CONNECTION: